Jeremy Lamb: Oklahoma City Thunder (2012–2015)

 Lamb was selected with the 12th overall pick in the 2012 NBA draft by the Houston Rockets.
-On October 27, 2012, Lamb was traded to the Oklahoma City Thunder along with Kevin Martin, two first-round draft picks, and a second-round draft pick, in exchange for James Harden, Cole Aldrich, Lazar Hayward and Daequan Cook.
+On October 27, 2012, he was traded to the Oklahoma City Thunder along with Kevin Martin, two first-round draft picks, and a second-round draft pick, in exchange for James Harden, Cole Aldrich, Lazar Hayward and Daequan Cook.

-During his rookie season, Lamb had several assignments with the Tulsa 66ers of the NBA Development League.
+As a rookie, Lamb had several assignments with the Tulsa 66ers of the NBA Development League.
 On February 4, 2013, he was named to the Futures All-Star roster for the 2013 NBA D-League All-Star Game.
 However, Lamb was replaced by Tony Mitchell because he was later recalled by the Thunder and thus was not an "active" player on a D-League roster at the time of the game.

 On December 29, 2013, Lamb scored a then career-high 22 points in a 117–86 victory over the Rockets.
 On November 14, 2014, he recorded his first career double-double with career-highs of 24 points and 10 rebounds in a loss to the Detroit Pistons.